derekphilipau/musefully/docs/SETUP.md

 1. [Sign up for an Elasticsearch Cloud account](https://cloud.elastic.co/).
 2. Create a deployment.
 The free tier is sufficient for development.
+3. Make sure Elasticsearch version is compatible when creating your deployment.

 Note that [musefully.org](https://musefully.org) with >300k documents currently runs on Elasticsearch Cloud with a minimal storage optimized AWS deployment for about $20/month.

 ### Local Elasticsearch

-The `/docker` folder contains a `docker-compose` file for running Elasticsearch locally.

 1. `cd docker`
-2. `docker compose up`.
+2. `docker compose pull`
+3. `docker compose up -d` (to start in background) or `docker compose up` (to see logs)

+To stop the services: `docker compose down`

 ## Environment Variables